capsidjs/capsule/README.md

 `el` is the DOM Element, which the event handler is bound to, and the event is dispatched on.

-`emit(type)` dispatches the event on this DOM Element.
-The event bubbles up.
-So the parent component can handle those events.
-If you'd like to communicate with the parent elements, then use this method to send information to parent elements.

 You can optionally attach data to the event.
 The attached data is available via `.detail` property of `CustomEvent` object.